choishingwan/PRSice/docs/permutation.md

 As we re-seed the random number generator for each p-value threshold, we ensure the random phenotypes generated in each p-value thresholds to be identical, therefore allowing us to reuse the calculated PRS, and also reuse the decomosed matrix, which leads to significant speed up of the permutation process.

+!!! note

+    With binary traits, unless `--logit-perm` is set, we will still perform linear regression as we assume linear regression and logistic regression should produce similar t-statistics